-Table 126: Fields on the CSO Licenses page (Continued)
+Table 127: Fields on the CSO Licenses page (Continued)

-Number of devices (that the tenant can add) that are already assigned to one or more tenants:

-- An OpCo Administrator can click assigned-number to view the tenants and quantity assigned for each tenant.
-The View Assigned page appears displaying the tenants and quantity assigned to each tenant. - If the CSO license is not assigned to any tenants, an OpCo Administrator can click Assign to assign the license to one or more tenants.
-See "Assign CSO Licenses, and Update or Unassign CSO License Assignments" on page 406.
+Field Description Assigned NOTE: This field is applicable only for licenses assigned to an OpCo.
+Number of devices (that the tenant can add) that are already assigned to one or more tenants: An OpCo Administrator can click assigned-number to view the tenants and quantity assigned for each tenant.
+The View Assigned page appears displaying the tenants and quantity assigned to each tenant.
+If the CSO license is not assigned to any tenants, an OpCo Administrator can click Assign to assign the license to one or more tenants.
+See "Assign CSO Licenses, and Update or Unassign CSO License Assignments" on page 409.